jhipster/generator-jhipster/CONTRIBUTING.md

 ###Body
 If your change is simple, the Body is optional.

-Just as in the **Header**, use the imperative, present tense: "change" not "changed" nor "changes" The Body should include the motivation for the change and contrast this with previous behavior.
+Just as in the Header, use the imperative, present tense: "change" not "changed" nor "changes".
+The Body should include the motivation for the change and contrast this with previous behavior.

 ###Footer